 Do you think of fun and imagination the moment you see the custom-drawn Disney wordmark?
 Picture how Spencerian script captures the classic and festive spirit of Coca-Cola.
 What gives the Forbes wordmark its commanding, authoritative air?

 Ready to make your mark in the industry?
-Get started on a winning design with these creative font ideas for logos.
+Get started on a winning design with these creative font ideas for text-based business logos.

 Common typeface categories

 Serif typefaces have decorative structures, known as serifs, at the ends of letter strokes.
 Serifs give the type a more structural and formal look.

 Slab serifs have thicker and more pronounced serifs.
 The blunt serifs can create a sense of visual continuity because they line up horizontally.

 Sans serifs have no structural flourishes, resulting in simple, clean strokes.
 Many sans serifs have a minimalist look that is seen as forward-looking and contemporary.